Last Updated: 17 November 2025

 First, remove the body by pulling gently upwards.
 It's easiest to start from the back and work forwards.

-Convert Graham Farish Class 251 Midland Pullman to DCC Sound
+Fit DCC Sound to Graham Farish Class 251 Midland Pullman

 Step 2 - Fit Speaker